IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 <!-- ComponentStart: Grid -->
 ### Remote Paging with Batch editing

-With the examples so far we clarified how to set up the @@igxName with remote data.
+With the examples so far we clarified how to set up the `{ComponentName}` with remote data.
 Now, let's focus on enabling batch editing for the grid by following the [Batch Editing topic/guide](batch-editing.md).

 Before continuing with the sample it is good to clarify the current use case.
 When pagination is done on the server, the grid contains the data only for the current page and if we add new rows the newly added rows (with Batch Editing) will be concatenated with the current data that the grid contains.
 Therefore, if the server returns no data for a given page, grid's data source will be consisted only from the newly added rows, which the grid will paginate based on the defined pagination settings (page, perPage).